NLZ432/ItemSifters/README.md

 # ItemSifters

 This is an API that provides a few tools to easilly make responsive JavaFX objects that filter, sort, and display items.
-Sadly I dont have too much time to write documentation currently, so please take a look at the example application by cloning the repo and running!
+Please look at the youtube playlist that explains it: https://www.youtube.com/playlist?list=PLFAUPeFYQFkZkhSDDbq8MvKDl_xCcdXGe
 You can also email me nllopez@wpi.edu and i'll gladly help.

 ## Installation